Concepts¶

 2. Destination¶

 The destination says where to write the copy.
-There are two shapes:
+The shape depends on which CRD you're using.

 spec: